A Taste of the Immigrant Experience of New York

 Over coffee at Doma, a delightful West Village cafe, we shared our predicament with Paul Bennett, owner of Context.
 He rattled off a list of restaurants (a couple of which we tried) and signed us up for Context’s ‘Tasting the Immigrant Experience’ walk with culinary historian and chef Cathy Kaufman on our last day in New York.

 I meet Cathy in Nolita and we talk as we walk to Little Italy.
-Cathy has written books on food history, including the cuisines of ancient civilizations, and she briefs me on the history of immigration to New York, which I’ve now come to grips with after our Greenwich Village walk, our visit to the Tenement Museum, and our chat to Rob Hollander, but she explains how the successive waves of immigrants have shaped New York’s cuisine.
+Cathy has written books on food history, including the cuisines of ancient civilizations and she briefs me on the history of immigration to New York, which I’ve now come to grips with after our Greenwich Village walk, our visit to the Tenement Museum, and our chat to Rob Hollander.
+Cathy explains how the successive waves of immigrants have shaped New York’s cuisine, much like the cuisine of Australian cities.

 But while the pork buns are delish, they’re like no pork buns I’ve tasted before in China or Hong Kong, which are generally richer, more pungent and more complex in flavour.
 They’re a watered-down version in a way…